 When I hear from God, how do I know it’s not just my imagination?
 That’s the question I was asked recently, as we started my new training course on learning to prophesy.

 In the introductory session I asked the group for their top 2 questions about hearing or listening to God.
 I gave them some time to think about it and a few days later the questions started rolling in.

-It gave me lots to think about (they were good questions!), but one of the main themes was around how we can be sure that we really did hear God.
+It gave me lots to think about (they were good questions!), but one of the main themes was around how we know that we really did hear God.
+To answer the question, “How can you be sure your prophecy is from God?”
 Here’s my partial answer, where I’ll share one of the main keys I believe can unlock your journey into the prophetic.